portworx/px-dev/install_run_ubuntu.md

      	Total Used    	:  3.7 GiB
 ```

 You have now completed setup of PX-Lite on your first server.
-To increase capacity and enable high-availability, repeat the same steps on each of the remaining two servers.
+To increase capacity and enable high availability, repeat the same steps on each of the remaining two servers.
 Run pxctl status to view the cluster status.
 Afterwards, continue  with [Quick Start Guides](https://github.com/portworx/px-lite/blob/master/README.md#install--and-quick-start-guides) for application scenarios that use PX-Lite.